 Our non-employee directors may elect to receive deferred stock in lieu of part or all of their annual cash retainer otherwise payable to them.
 The number of shares of deferred stock is determined pursuant to a formula set forth in the terms and conditions adopted under the 2011 Plan; the deferred stock is settled in shares of common stock according to these terms and conditions.
-During December 31, 2021, 2020 and 2019, there were 1,086, 1,432 and 1,275, respectively, shares of deferred stock awarded under this arrangement, all of which are vested.
+During December 31, 2020, 2019 and 2018, there were 1,432, 1,275 and 5,551, respectively, shares of deferred stock awarded under this arrangement, all of which are vested.

 Non-employee directors also receive an annual grant of deferred stock (or restricted stock, if they so elect) as additional compensation for board service.
 The award vests in equal quarterly installments over one year and the vested portion of the deferred stock is settled in shares of common stock either upon a director's termination of service or three years after the date of grant (which may in most cases be extended at the directors' election) in accordance with the terms and conditions under the 2011 Plan.
-During 2021, 2020 and 2019, there were 15,528, 11,004 and 18,172, respectively, shares of deferred stock awarded under this arrangement, all of which are vested.
-We recognized expense of \$1.7, \$1.3 and \$1.4 related to deferred stock in 2021, 2020 and 2019, respectively.
+During 2020, 2019 and 2018, there were 11,004, 18,172 and 10,152, respectively, shares of deferred stock and 7,208, 7,407 and 6,345, respectively, shares of restricted stock granted under this arrangement, all of which are vested except for 1,666 shares of restricted stock granted in 2018 that were cancelled.
+We recognized expense of \$1.3, \$1.4 and \$1.9 related to deferred stock in 2020, 2019 and 2018, respectively.